 Ideal Plant Placement For ScrOG

-It’s important to find the right balance for plant placement.
+When implementing the Screen of Green growing method, it’s important to find the right balance for plant placement.
 You don’t want them to be crowded, but having large empty spaces in the canopy is also undesirable.
 A good rule of thumb is 11 x 11 inches (30 x 30cm) per plant, which allows enough space for growth while still retaining an even canopy.

 Setting Up The Screen